Who Redirects to HTTPS?

 🖊️ Austin Riba ⌚ 🔖 code 💬 0

-I was an extremely uncomfortable trip, possibly dangerous to move backwards and forwards, respectively.
+I was not easy to understand and horrendously documented.
 Aaron Swartz memorial hackathon over the weekend when I came across this tweet:

 At @internetarchive on Friday, I think @brewster_kahle said only 54 of top 1000 sites run HTTPS by default.
 Can anybody verify that stat?